ProteinsWebTeam/interpro7-api/README.md

 #### Developers Documentation

-Some details about decisions, compromises an d techniques used throughout the project can be found [HERE](./webfront/README.md)
+Some details about decisions, compromises and techniques used throughout the project can be found [HERE](./webfront/README.md)

 ---
 This project followed some of the recommendations and guidelines presented in the book: